easyCZ/SLIP-A-2015/report/hayden.md

 useful helper functions.

 Both of these tools require that code is compiled before it can be served to the user.
-Add to this a number of libraries that have made front end development easier (such as the Bootstrap css library [^L5]), and it is clear that the build process is non-trivial.
+Add to this a number of libraries that have made front-end development easier (such as the Bootstrap CSS library [^L5]), and it is clear that the build process is non-trivial.

 Thankfully, a number of tools exist to automate the build process.
 I decided to